-1 In line with BCBS Pillar 3 disclosure requirements, provisions are only provided for the sub-totals by asset class.
+In line with BCBS Pillar 3 disclosure requirements, provisions are only provided for the sub-totals by asset class.
 Expected credit loss (ECL) allowances and provisions amounted to USD 1,107m as of 30 June 2022, as disclosed in "Note 7 Expected credit loss measurement" of the UBS Group AG second quarter 2022 report.
-This included USD 951m related to credit risk under the IBB approach, USD 150m related to exposures of USD 36m, which are excluded from the "CR1: Credit quality of assets" table in this report.
-2 In the second quarter of 2021, we began to phase in a quarterly RWA increase of USD 0.7bn related to a new model for structured margin loans and similar products in Global Wealth Most increase in Englishment on the "Group AG second quarter of 2021, we began to phase in over five quarters.
-The associated changes to PD and LGD, as well as a refinement to the asset class allocation, primarily toward the corporate asset class, will only be reflected with the introduction of the new model that is expected to be implemented by the fourth quarter of 2022.
+This included USD 951m related to credit risk under the IRB approach, USD 150m related to exposures of USD 36m, which are excluded from the "CR1: Credit quality of assets" table in this report.
+2 In the second quarter of 2021, we began to phase in a quarterly RWA increase of USD 0.7bh related to a new model for structured margin loans and similar products in Global Wealth Management in the "Rotal" asset class.
+The RWA increase is being phased in over five quarters.
+The associated changes to PD and LGD, as well as a refinement to the asset class allocation, primarily towards under the corporate asset class, will only be reflected with the introduction of the new model that is expected to be implemented by the fourth quarter of 2022.
 3 Average LGD for defaulted exposures disclosed in the table is not used to calculate RWA.
 The disclosed number is derived using ECL accounting provisions (stage 3) divided by total exposures pre-CCF.
 4 Retail asset classes are excluded from the average maturity as maturity is not relevant for risk-weighting.